nutanix-cloud-native/ndb-operator/README.md

 ![Proudly written in Golang](https://img.shields.io/badge/written%20in-Golang-92d1e7.svg)

 ---
-## Running the NDB Operator
+## Installation / Deployment
 ### Pre-requisites
 1. Access to an NDB Server.
 2. A Kubernetes cluster to run against, which should have network connectivity to the NDB server.
 The operator will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
 3. The [operator-sdk installed](https://sdk.operatorframework.io/docs/installation/).
 4. A clone of the source code ([this](https://github.com/nutanix-cloud-native/ndb-operator) repository).
-5. Installing the cert-manager (only when running within non OpenShift clusters).
+5. Cert-manager (only when running in non OpenShift clusters).
 Follow the instructions [here](https://cert-manager.io/docs/installation/).

 With the pre-requisites completed, the NDB Operator can be deployed in one of the following ways:

 ### Outside Kubernetes
-Runs the controller outside the Kubernetes cluster as a process, generally used while development (without running webhooks):
+Runs the controller outside the Kubernetes cluster as a process, but installs the CRDs, services and RBAC entities within the Kubernetes cluster.
+Generally used while development (without running webhooks):
 ```sh
 make install run
 ```

 ### Within Kubernetes
-Runs the controller, installs the CRDs, services and RBAC entities within the Kubernetes cluster.
+Runs the controller pod, installs the CRDs, services and RBAC entities within the Kubernetes cluster.
 Used to run the operator from the container image defined in the Makefile.
 Make sure that the cert-manager is installed if not using OpenShift.

 ```sh
 make deploy
 ```

-### As Helm Charts
+### Using Helm Charts
 The Helm charts for the NDB Operator project are available on artifacthub.io and can be installed by following the instructions [here](https://artifacthub.io/packages/helm/nutanix/ndb-operator?modal=install).

 ### On OpenShift
-To deploy the operator from this repository on an OpenShift cluster, we need to create a bundle and then install the operator via the operator-sdk.
+To deploy the operator from this repository on an OpenShift cluster, create a bundle and then install the operator via the operator-sdk.
 ```sh
 # Export these environment variables to overwrite the variables set in the Makefile
 export DOCKER_USERNAME=dockerhub-username